How Do You Know If It's Love At First Sight? 22 People Talk About How They Fell Head Over Heels Instantly

-Bachelor and .
-And, let’s not forget A&E’s show, Bachelorette , falling for a seemingly total stranger .
+It’s portrayed in romantic comedies a lot.
+It also happens on TV—or appears to happen—on shows like the Bachelor and Bachelorette , falling for a seemingly total stranger.
+And, let’s not forget A&E’s show, Married at First Sight .
 Yep, just the way it sounds.
-Married at First Sight Couples are matched up via four experts—a sexologist, a spiritualist, a psychologist and a sociologist—and do not meet until their wedding day.
+Couples are matched up via four experts—a sexologist, a spiritualist, a psychologist and a sociologist—and do not meet until their wedding day.
 They go through usual marriage ups and downs, then, after six weeks, have to decide if they will stay together—or not.

 Personally, I love the immersion dating nature of the show, not to mention how addictive it is to watch, and think we should all try it at some point.
 But, I know it’s not for everybody.
 And can you imagine telling your parents, “We just met last week, but I know it was love at first sight and we’re going to be together forever.”

 Check out Bustle's 'Save The Date' and other videos on Facebook and the Bustle app across Apple TV, Roku, and Amazon Fire TV.

 I asked Bustle readers about the whole love-at-first-sight conundrum, and so many of them did so, it’ll re-inspire you that it’s possible, after all.